DamianS-eng/DamianS-eng/notes/projects/SteamInput/02-GettingStartedWithSteamInput.md

 	Don't rely on Steam for unsupported controllers.

 1. Launch Steam
+   - Steam needs to be running to change the controller behavior.
+   - It can run in the background, even if the game you want to play is not on Steam.

 1. Choose a game
 	1. Steam Game
 	1. Non-Steam Game
+	- Small warning about modern games with launchers from other publishers.
+    	-- Destiny 2
+    	-- VALORANT
+    	-- Fortnite
+	- Prefer to contribute to emulators supporting your controller instead of relying on Steam Input.

 1. Set up the controller
 	- Compatibility